Using Singularity

 # Launch on node 51srun --nodes=1 apptainer run --writable node/ &waitYou can check for available nodes using sinfo, run the script with sbatch sample.slurm, and check running jobs with squeue -u $USER.

-SLURM does not handle assigning jobs to the head node, so run ClusterODM locally.
-Then connect to the CLI and wire the NodeODMs to ClusterODM:
+SLURM does not handle assigning jobs to the head node, so run ClusterODX locally.
+Then connect to the CLI and wire the NodeODXs to ClusterODX:

 Then tunnel port 3000 for task assignment: